sztrzask/maklipsa.github.io/_posts/2017-02-12-Choosing-centralized-logging-and-monitoring-system.md

 **The bad**

 - after verification, they want a whole lot of info
 - I was not able to get any APM+ statistics.
-Everything looked properly configured, but it did not work.
-I've emailed the support, but no answer (granted it was on the weekend).
+Everything looked properly configured, but it did not work. <s>I've emailed the support, but no answer (granted it was on the weekend)</s> Support contacted me just after the weekend and is very helpful, but we were not able to get it working.
 - Dashboard page is in beta, so it doesn't have that many features or great looking as Application Insights or New Relic.
 <br/>
 <br/>